Animal Issues (Historical & Cultural Collections)

 Current Narratives is an online interdisciplinary peer-reviewed journal that publishes narrative research from a broad range of fields including: journalism and media studies, creative writing and literary studies, education, anthropology, cinema studies, cultural studies, religious studies, law, psychology and health sciences.
 While our brief is deliberately broad Current Narratives is particularly interested in research from within the creative industries and narrative studies from a multidisciplinary perspective.
 Current Narratives will publish peer-reviewed fiction and non-fiction narratives with integrated or appended exegetical components as well as traditional and experimental academic narrative research.
 Current Narratives is published by the School of Journalism and Creative Writing, Faculty of Creative Arts & the Faculty of Education, University of Wollongong.
 ISSN: 1837-0314

-Illawarra Unity - Journal of the Illawarra Branch of the Australian Society for the Study of Labour History (Faculty of Law, Humanities and the Arts)
+Illawarra Unity - Journal of the Illawarra Branch of the Australian Society for the Study of Labour History (Faculty of Arts, Social Sciences & Humanities)

 Illawarra Unity is a journal publishing material on the history of the labour movement in the Illawarra district of New South Wales, Australia, whilst also addressing broader issues of relevance to labour history.
 Submissions are welcome.
 For more information contact the editor , School of History and Politics, Faculty of Arts, University of Wollongong, or see the Illawarra Unity web site for additional information about the journal and the Illawarra Branch of the Australian Society for the Study of Labour History.
 ISSN: 1327-8126.

-International Gramsci Journal (Faculty of Law, Humanities and the Arts)
+International Gramsci Journal (Faculty of Arts, Social Sciences & Humanities)

 The International Gramsci Journal is the electronic journal of the International Gramsci Society.
 The journal publishes peer-reviewed and scholarly articles about Antonio Gramsci's life and work, the influence of his thinking on social, political, economic and cultural history and the application of his concepts to contemporary life.
-Submissions may be in English, Italian or Spanish to the faculty web page here, or contact the editor, Dr Charles Hawksley: firstname.lastname@example.org.
-ISSN: 1836-6554.
+Submissions to the journal may be made in English, Italian, Spanish, French, Portuguese and - on agreement with the editors - in German, by contacting the editor, Derek Boothman.

 The Journal of Peer Learning (ISSN 2200-2359) publishes research articles about peer learning across a variety of contexts, predominantly higher education.